Skip to content

 3. State Machine:

-• Success: If response is 200 OK, reset failure counter and mark as Ready.
+• Ready: If response is 200 OK and body status is healthy, reset failure counter and mark as Ready.

 • Failure: If timeout or non-200 response, increment failure counter.

-• Threshold: If failures exceed the FailureThreshold (default: 3), transition provider to NotReady.
+• Threshold: If failures exceed the FailureThreshold (default: 3), transition provider to Unavailable.

-4. Recovery: A single successful 200 OK transitions a NotReady provider back to Ready.
+4. Recovery: A single 200 OK with status healthy transitions an Unhealthy or Unavailable provider back to Ready.

 Design Details